NiHoffmann/NiHoffmann/README.md

 A few of the bigger milestones (minus plenty of smaller stuff along the way):

-- 🛠️ **Currently at Fraunhofer FKIE** – Sole owner of a **mobile sensor platform**, redesigned from the ground up to replace a Raspberry Pi-based predecessor.
+- 🛠️ **Currently at Fraunhofer FKIE** - Sole owner of a **mobile sensor platform**, redesigned from the ground up to replace a Raspberry Pi-based predecessor.
   - **Full-stack ownership**: hardware, firmware, case design, GUI tooling, testing, power profiling & assembly
   - **~6x better energy efficiency** across the full field duty cycle (remaining draw dominated by GPS and modem base current)
   - **~120 µA deep sleep** (RTC-gated) / **~400 µA light sleep** (accelerometer-gated) via split power domains and tickless FreeRTOS scheduling across active and idle modes
   - **Modular firmware**: an abstraction layer makes new sensors and scan modes easy to add (LoRa and composite scanning implemented as examples)
   - Supports any **Quectel mini PCIe modem** with freely configurable scan behavior
   - **Field-reconfigurable over serial, no reflash needed**: scan mode, sensor configuration (e.g. LTE target band), wake/sleep schedule
-  - Internal Python GUI tool for config upload, data download, and info-buffer retrieval

   *(Not open source, unfortunately, so that's all I can share here 😅)*